MihaiBogdanEugen/docker-confluent-schema-registry/README.md

 - tags ```3.3.0``` and```latest``` follow branch [3.3.x]

-Apart of the base image ([confluent-base]), it has [Schema Registry] added on top of it, installed using the following Confluent Debian package:
+Apart of the base image ([mbe1224/confluent-base]), it has [Schema Registry] added on top of it, installed using the following Confluent Debian package:
 - ```confluent-schema-registry-2.11```

 ### Usage: ###